 In essence, Louisville Beauty Academy is more than just a beauty school; it’s a place where human connection, technology, and education meet to create opportunities for growth, success, and the betterment of the community.
 Through Di Tran’s leadership, LBA stands as a model for how businesses can thrive by embracing both innovation and love in everything they do.

-Louisville Beauty Academy, a Kentucky State-Licensed and State-Accredited Beauty College, is dedicated to keeping you informed with the most recent developments in the beauty industry.
+Louisville Beauty Academy, a Kentucky state-licensed beauty school, is dedicated to keeping you informed with the most recent developments in the beauty industry.
 Whether it’s news about licensing, educational opportunities, or regulatory changes, we are committed to providing you with timely and accurate information.
 Our goal is to empower our students and professionals with the knowledge they need to succeed in their careers.

 The Board of Cosmetology was a significant focus in the committee meeting, particularly due to ongoing issues that have generated numerous complaints.
 Here’s a summary of the information provided about the Board of Cosmetology: